2017-2018 Los Angeles County Stipend Program Information

-The Los Angeles County Department of Mental Health will be awarding 70 educational stipends of $18,500 to qualifying MFT students in FY 2016-17.
-Students who have or will graduate between July 1, 2016 and June 30, 2017 are eligible to apply.
+The Los Angeles County Department of Mental Health will be awarding 70 educational stipends of $18,500 to qualifying MFT students in FY 2017-18.
+Students who have or will graduate between July 1, 2017 and June 30, 2018 are eligible to apply.
+Students selected to receive the 2017-18 MFT stipends are required to attend an orientation at Phillips January 23, 2018, 9AM to Noon, to sign the stipend agreement.

 The County has partnered with the MFT Consortium to address the County’s workforce need for qualified mental health practitioners capable of providing culturally and linguistically competent services in certain geographic areas or specialized treatment programs.
 Students are recruited from the MFT schools that participate in the MFT Consortium of Greater Los Angeles.
 On behalf of this partnership, administration of the stipend program is provided by Phillips Graduate University.